 First UK #1 for Bandai Namco's Tekken in 20 Years

 In June 2017, Bandai Namco were looking to drive as much awareness as possible for the launch of Tekken 7.
-The release marked 20 years of the fighting game franchise and having historically fallen short in the rankings to competitors it was up to us to take Tekken back to the top.
-So many gamers have grown up with Tekken and the challenge for us centred on creating a fine balance.
+The release marked 20 years of the fighting game franchise and having historically fallen short in the rankings to competitors, it was up to us to take Tekken back to the top.
+So many gamers have grown up with Tekken and the challenge centred on creating a fine balance.
 We needed to ensure we paid respect to its rich heritage, the fans and creators while delivering our stand-out style of engaging branded content.

-We took the concept and ran with it to play on the comedy of the technique by scripting a multi-layered video sketch which follows Jono, a 25 year old gamer diagnosed with stage 3 Chronic Button Mashing.
-Next, we wanted to shine a comic light on the lead protagonists in Tekken.
+For our lead video, we took Button Mashing on and ran with it, scripting a multi-layered sketch which follows ‘Jono’, a 25 year old gamer diagnosed with stage 3 Chronic Button Mashing.
+For our next video, we shot a Jeremy Kyle parody starring ‘Jeremy Smile’ to examine the family feud that features heavily in the backstory of the game.
 What better way to hash out the bitter rivalry between Heihachi Mishima and his family than on daytime TV?
-So, we developed a separate Jeremy Kyle parody video starring ‘Jeremy Smile’, examining the family feud that features heavily in the backstory of the game.

 “Creating engaging and viral video content can be a real battle.
 A bit like Tekken 7!!!
 But The Hook showed real creative awareness into the fighting game audience and the Tekken brand, delivering one of Bandai Namco’s most engaging, if not the funniest, piece of video content to date.”

 Phil Brannelly, Marketing Manager Namco

 The Drum DADI Awards 2018:

 - Best Viral Campaign